Maxiviper117/example-AsyncLocalStorage-sveltekit/README.md

 In this example, the AsyncLocalStorage is initialized in the server hooks and is used to store the authenticated user and other request-specific data.

+## How AsyncLocalStorage Works

+AsyncLocalStorage provides a way to store data throughout the lifetime of an asynchronous operation.
+It allows you to create a storage context that is unique to each asynchronous execution chain.
+This is particularly useful in web applications where you need to maintain request-specific data across various asynchronous operations without explicitly passing it around.

+### Key Concepts

+1. **Context Creation**: A new context is created at the beginning of each request using `asyncLocalStorage.run()`.
+This context is a Map object that can store key-value pairs.

+2. **Setting Data**: Data can be stored in the context using the `setRequestData` function.
+This function retrieves the current context and sets the specified key-value pair.

+3. **Getting Data**: Data can be retrieved from the context using the `getRequestData` function.
+This function retrieves the current context and gets the value associated with the specified key.

 ## Advantages Over event.locals and Load Function Waterfalls

 1. **Simplified Data Propagation**: With AsyncLocalStorage, data such as the authenticated user is set once during the request lifecycle and then accessed anywhere within that lifecycle, eliminating the need to manually pass values through `event.locals` in each load function.